Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/options.rst

 .. note:: Brushes

-   These options are not available for brushes because they would not make sense
+   These options are not available for brushes because they would not make sense.